RBQ certification: a legal requirement and a quality guarantee for the installation of your wall-mounted heat pump in Quebec

 | Access to subsidies | LogisVert, Chauffez Vert, Hydro-Québec |

-At AirGreen, we believe great equipment deserves flawless installation.
-And that starts with strict adherence to Québec’s building authority standards.
-Hiring an RBQ-certified installer protects your investment, your comfort, and your legal rights.
+At AirGreen, we believe that good equipment deserves flawless installation.
+And it starts with strict compliance with the Quebec Building Code standards.
+Hiring a certified RBQ installer means protecting your investment, your comfort, and your rights.

-Before signing any contract, check the license.
+Before signing a contract, check the license.
 Ask the right questions.
-Demand transparency.
-At AirGreen, everything is clear from day one.
+And demand transparency.
+At AirGreen, everything is clear from the start.